Skip to content

 Poland has also seen growth in the business services sector, with many global companies outsourcing operations to Polish cities.
 This includes roles in customer service, finance, HR, and IT support.

-Polish employers typically expect a CV and a cover letter.
+Polish employers typically expect a professional CV and a cover letter tailored to each position.
 Ensure that your CV is professional, concise, and tailored to the specific job you are applying for.
 Highlight your skills, experience, and achievements.
 Include certificates, relevant courses, and language skills where applicable.

 A well-written cover letter should complement your CV by emphasizing why you are the ideal candidate.
 Polish employers appreciate attention to detail, so proofread your documents carefully.